 Also, I have several accounts that I stupidly opened just to get an extra 15 to 20 percent off on that day’s purchase.
 Is there any risk to me closing all of these accounts, too?
 If I was carrying everything they show on my report, I’d have a full deck of 52 cards.
 Samantha

 Dear Samantha: Wow, 52 credit cards?
-You’ve got me beat, my friend and that’s a record I relinquish, gladly.
+You’ve beat me, my friend, and that’s a record I gladly relinquish.
 At my personal breaking point many years ago, I was carrying 35 credit cards—every one of them maxed out and overdue.

 Experts tell us you should close no more than three accounts per year, which in your case would take 17 years.
 However, carrying that 52-card deck is not a good idea, either.
 The great credit crunch that began in 2008 as the U.S. tumbled into recession may help solve the problem for you.